• Free and recommendable Operating Systems •

 Zorin OS - is described as The gateway to Linux for Windows users.

 WinBuilder - is a program for creating Windows based Live-Systems for system maintenance and data-recovery, which can be created in conjunction with an original version (CD/DVD) of a Windows OS.
 OEM / System Builder versions will work too but Recovery versions won't.
-With WinBuilder you can directly select a project like LiveXP (Screenshots) and Win7PE which will be downloaded by WinBuilder.
+With WinBuilder you can directly select a project like LiveXP (Screenshots) or a Win7PE which will be downloaded by WinBuilder.
 Then you can add software apps of your choice, create and burn the ISO-Image.

 LiLi USB Creator - A Windows program which let you create a bootable Live system like Ubuntu, Linux Mint, Knoppix and openSUSE for your USB thumb drives, in a very easy and convenient way.
 LiLi USB Creator does support various languages and you can boot up your desired Linux OS from CD or USB flash drive embedded under Windows thru emulation.

 LiveUSB Install - The same as LiLi for Linux and Windows without emulation.

 SARDU - The same as LiLi but only for Windows and you can create a multi-system ISO for burning to CD or DVD and you can write it directly to an external hard-drive or pen-drive.
 FreeDOS, TestDisk and PhotoRec, Memtest86+ and some more tools are already integrated.
 Download your desired Antivirus Rescue Disks and Linux systems, create Windows PE like UBCD4Win and Windows Recovery Disks and start them thru the SARDU boot menu after inserting and booting your new multi-boot CD/DVD or USB flash drive.

 MobaLiveCD - A Tool for Windows to test LiveCD Images (screenshot).